 Online Counseling Degrees

-Grand Canyon University's (GCU) online counseling degrees offer a convenient way to start on a new career path or continue your education as you work toward licensure or certification in your area.
+GCU's online counseling degrees offer a convenient way to start on a new career path or continue your education as you work toward licensure or certification in your area.
 Our Christian counseling degree helps you learn how to blend Christian principles with professional counseling practices, while our online addiction counseling degree helps you prepare to work with clients who suffer from substance abuse or dependency disorders.
-We also offer other emphases, including marriage and family counseling and trauma counseling, to help you expand your knowledge in a particular area.
-Explore our social science degree programs to see which ones may be the right fit for you.